The Architectural Engineering Program Educational Objectives are:

-Within a few years of graduation, alumni of the Texas A&M University-Kingsville undergraduate architectural engineering program will demonstrate achievement in the following areas:
+Within a few years of graduation, alumni of the Texas A&M University-Kingsville undergraduate architectural engineering program have distinguished themselves in the following areas:

-1) Our graduates will practice in one of the areas appropriate to the interdisciplinary field of architectural engineering (architecture, construction management, building services engineering, or structural engineering).
+- Professional practice in one of the areas appropriate to the interdisciplinary field of architectural engineering (construction management, building services engineering, or structural engineering).

-To achieve the educational objectives, the department has outlined the following program outcomes:
+To achieve the educational objectives, the department has outlined the following student outcomes:

 By the time of graduation, undergraduate students in the Texas A&M University-Kingsville architectural engineering program will demonstrate the following skills: